boopxyz/stealth/guide/concept/Network.md

-Multicast DNS interaction is compatible with DNS-SD and operates on the multicast addresses `244.0.0.251` and `ff02::fb` on port `5353` and, as all other Stealth Service APIs, also on port `65432`.
+Multicast DNS interaction is compatible with DNS-SD and operates on the multicast addresses `244.0.0.251` and `ff02::fb` on port `5353` and, as all other Stealth Service APIs, also on port `process.env.PORT`.

 - Alice started her Stealth Browser and it tries to find other Peers.
 - Alice's Stealth Browser sends out a `PTR` question for `_stealth._wss.tholian.local` and `_stealth._ws.tholian.local` via Multicast DNS.